 We are required under Section 20(1) (c) of the Local Audit and Accountability Act 2014 to satisfy ourselves that the Executive has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-The Code of Audit Practice issued by the Comptroller and Auditor General (C&AG) requires us to report to you our conclusion relating to proper arrangements.

 We report if significant matters have come to our attention which prevent us from concluding that the Executive has put in place proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 We are not required to consider, nor have we considered, whether all aspects of the Executive's arrangements for securing economy, efficiency and effectiveness in its use of resources are operating effectively.